-Radeon RX 560, GeForce GTX 1050 and GeForce GTX 1050 Ti are budget mid-range graphics cards from AMD and Nvidia.
+Radeon RX 560, GeForce GTX 1050, and GeForce GTX 1050 Ti are budget mid-range graphics cards from AMD and Nvidia.
 All these are mainstream graphics cards and are the best budget graphics cards for building a budget gaming PC.
-Radeon RX 560 is relatively newer card while GeForce GTX 1050 and GeForce GTX 1050 Ti have been around for a while, and are one of the best selling graphics cards.
+Radeon RX 560 is a relatively newer card while GeForce GTX 1050 and GeForce GTX 1050 Ti have been around for a while, and are one of the best-selling graphics cards.
 Here I am going to compare these three graphics cards so that you can decide better, which one to get for your gaming PC according to your budget and other needs.

 RX 560 vs GTX 1050 vs GTX 1050 Ti Comparison

-Here is a detailed comparison of Radeon RX 560, GeForce GTX 1050 and GeForce GTX 1050 Ti graphics cards based on their specifications, features, performance and power consumption.
+Here is a detailed comparison of Radeon RX 560, GeForce GTX 1050, and GeForce GTX 1050 Ti graphics cards based on their specifications, features, performance, and power consumption.

 Radeon RX 560 is built on the latest Polaris GPU architecture and comes with 1024 Stream Processors.
 On the other hand, GeForce GTX 1050 and GeForce GTX 1050 Ti are based on the Pascal GPU architecture from Nvidia.
 GTX 1050 comes with 640 CUDA Cores and GTX 1050 Ti comes with 768 CUDA Cores.
-Stream Processors and CUDA Cores works on different technologies and cannot be equated, just on their numbers.
+Stream Processors and CUDA Cores work on different technologies and cannot be equated, just on their numbers.
 You can learn about the difference between CUDA Cores and Stream Processors from the link given below.

 Must Read: CUDA Cores vs Stream Processors Explained

 Radeon RX 560 comes with 2GB or 4GB GDDR5 memory having 128-bit interface.
 GTX 1050 comes with 2GB GDDR5 memory and GTX 1050 Ti comes with 4GB GDDR5 memory, both having 128-bit interface.
-The memory bandwidth offered by all these cards is same at 112 GB/s.
+The memory bandwidth offered by all these cards is the same at 112 GB/s.